 - Day $1.85

 - Week $12.95

 - Month $55.50

 - Year $673.40

 - 25 Years $16,835

 And it can be more.
-If you are tempted to upgrade your drink at your local shop or buy something else while your are there, the savings becomes more.
-And with a little extra money on hand you can always invest in a few dividend stocks to compound your returns!
+If you are tempted to upgrade your drink at your local shop or buy something else while you are there, the savings become more.
+And with a little extra money on hand, you can always invest in a few dividend stocks to compound your returns!

 WRAPPING IT UP-COFFEE SAVINGS

 I’m not here to tell you what to do.
 Furthermore, if you don’t mind spending the extra money for your coffee habit, why should I?
 I’m just here to tell you it’s one way to save money.